 For an SUV with this much interior space, the ID.4’s range is actually quite impressive.
 Most drivers will opt for the 82-kWh all-wheel drive version, which, by the EPA’s estimates, will deliver 240-plus miles; the lighter, simpler rear-wheel drive version gives you 280 miles.
 For longer trips, the ID.4 offers 125-kW fast charging, meaning 5-80% on the right kind of DC fast charger will take about 40 minutes.
 Every new ID.4 also comes with three years’ worth of 30-minute free charging sessions on the Electrify America network, one of the nation’s fastest and most comprehensive, with almost 10,000 chargers nationwide.

 Somewhere between EPA Estimates of 240 and 280 miles is less range than you’d get from a gasoline Volkswagen Tiguan, to be sure – but it’s also enough that you won’t stress in day to day driving.
 Owners will mostly charge overnight from a level 2 wall box, meaning they’ll leave home every morning with a full “tank” of electrons every day – something you can’t say for gasoline.

 Let’s do some math now, shall we?
 On paper, the ID.4 looks expensive compared to the Tiguan.
-Base price for a rear-drive ID.4 Pro is an MSRP of $41,230; add $3,680 for all-wheel drive and way more power, for a well-equipped Pro at an MSRP of $44,910.
+A rear-drive ID.4 Pro comes with a starting MSRP of $41,230; add an extra $3,680 for all-wheel drive and way more power.
 Upper trim levels, the Pro S and Pro S with Gradient, are an MSRP of $45,730 and $47,230 – and all-wheel drive is still optional on both.